Payment Tools

 • The USD amount you receive is business income.
 You report the fair market value of what you received, in USD, as gross receipts.
 Since you received USD via auto-conversion, the reporting is simpler than if you held the bitcoin yourself.

 • Capital gain or loss at the processor level.
 Whether the conversion itself generates a reportable gain or loss for you (versus the processor) depends on the arrangement.
-Some processors structure the transaction so they are buying the bitcoin from the customer, not from you -- in that case you may have no crypto tax event at all.
+Some processors structure the transaction so they are buying the bitcoin from the customer, not from you; in that case you may have no crypto tax event at all.
 Read the processor's terms or confirm with a CPA.

 • Form 8300 for large cash-equivalent transactions.
 If a single bitcoin payment (or related series of payments) totals over $10,000, there may be a Form 8300 reporting obligation.
 The IRS has clarified that bitcoin transactions can trigger this requirement.